JohnodonCode/friendlyfirebetterperms/README.md

 # friendlyfirebetterperms

-EXILED2 plugin that basically lets players with the FacilityManagement permission node enable and disable friendly fire made so you dont have to give admins serverconfig permissions
+EXILED2 plugin that basically lets players with the `friendlyfirebetterperms.use` permission node enable and disable friendly fire made so you dont have to give admins serverconfig permissions